gleysi/ReactNativeNasa/docs/CODING-GUIDELINES.md

 ### useMemo

-The useMemo hook in React (and React Native) is used to <b>memoize expensive calculations</b> so they don't run on every render unnecessarily.
+This hook is used to <b>memoize a value</b>.
+React will only re-calculate the memoized value when one of the dependencies has changed.
+Think of it as caching the result of an expensive calculation.

 ````
 const filteredUsers = useMemo(() => {